biocore-ntnu/chip_seq_pipeline/docs/heatmaps.rst

 ~~~~~~~~~~~~~~

 If a you do not have a gff3 annotation available for your genome, you can use
-the region_files option in the config.
+the custom_regions option in the config.
 This is a list of the region type name
 and then the path to a bed file denoting the regions.

 .. code-block:: yaml

-   region_files:
+   custom_regions:
      quantiles_internal_exon: test_data/WT.internal_exon.bed
      quantiles_exon: test_data/WT.exon.bed
      quantiles_gene: test_data/WT.gene.bed